UBC-MOAD/gha-workflows/README.md

 Changed to use [Pixi](https://pixi.sh/latest/) for project and environment management.

-### 2-Feb-2024

-Added `auto-milestone-issue-pr.yaml` workflow to automatically add current milestone to new issues and PRs.

 ### 22-Mar-2024

 Added Codecov token to `pytest-with-coverage` workflow to re-enable coverage